Eua Sunthornsanan

-Eua Suntornsanan (เอื้อ สุนทรสนาน; RTGS: Uea Sunthonsanan; January 21, 1910, Amphawa, Samut Songkhram Province – April 1, 1981) was a singer, Thai composer and bandleader of Suntaraporn band.
+Eua Suntornsanan (เอื้อ สุนทรสนาน; RTGS: Uea Sunthonsanan; January 21, 1910, Amphawa, Samut Songkhram Province – April 1, 1981) was a singer, Thai composer and bandleader of the Suntaraporn Band.
 He was a pioneer in introducing Western music into Thai culture.
 He started the trend of international style Thai music, or Phleng Thai Sakon.
 He composed over 2,000 songs that have been popular until today, for example, Rumwong Loy Kratong, many Songkran and New Year songs, and other Thai traditional songs.

 In 1975, he was given an insignia by the king.

 In 1981 he died of cancer.

 In 2007, the Ministry of Culture of Thailand nominated Kru Eua for the United Nations Educational, Scientific and Culture Organization (UNESCO) to honor Kru Eua Suntornsanan as Personality of the Year on the list of Anniversary of World Personalities and Historic Events 2010-2011, which was granted in 2010.
+Received the honor of being Burapasilpin in the performing arts category in 2015.

 Early life

 Eua Suntornsanan was born on January 21, 1910, in Amphawa, Samut Songkhram Province.
 His father was Mr. Dee Suntornsanan.
 His mother was Mrs. Sae Suntornsanan.
 He had 3 siblings.
 At age 9, he came to stay with his brother in Bangkok and started his primary education.
 Eua studied Western classical music at the Phran Luang School.
 His first instrument was violin.
 By the age of nine, Eua was developed enough to play in an orchestra.